mechdome/Swiftnotes/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-### Donate

-To support development, you can donate with PayPal or Card using this [link](http://goo.gl/TQRlTa).
-For Bitcoin donations, our address is: 1PEGbaQAbCxaMs3TYu7e2NoVwAC7158Fvv.

-Donations help us implement amazing new features and deliver updates at a faster rate.
-Any amount would be most appreciated.
-Thank you!